DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2b3d8d6e-3501-4d54-a6f8-5a05c9140d24)

-- When using a LAYER 2 MPLS VPN, the CE and PE ROUTERS do NOT form PEERINGS
+- When using a LAYER 2 MPLS VPN, the CE and PE routers do NOT form PEERINGS
-- The SERVICE PROVIDER NETWORK is entirely *transparent* to the CE ROUTERS
+- The SERVICE PROVIDER network is entirely *transparent* to the CE routers
-- In effect, it is like the TWO CE ROUTERS are directly connected.
+- In effect, it is like the TWO CE routers are directly connected.
     - Their WAN INTERFACES will be in the SAME SUBNET
-- If a ROUTING protocol is used, the TWO CE ROUTERS will peer directly with each other
+- If a ROUTING protocol is used, the TWO CE routers will peer directly with each other

 CE ROUTERS connected via LAYER 2 MPLS VPN